Ethics: Definition

 According to Aristotle, how to lead a good life is one of the central questions of ethics.

 Ethics, also called moral philosophy, is the study of moral phenomena.
 It is one of the main branches of philosophy and investigates the nature of morality and the principles that govern the moral evaluation of conduct, character traits, and institutions.
 It examines what obligations people have, what behavior is right and wrong, and how to lead a good life.
 Some of its key questions are "How should one live?" and "What gives meaning to life?".
 In contemporary philosophy, ethics is usually divided into normative ethics, applied ethics, and metaethics.

-Morality is about what people ought to do rather than what they actually do, what they want to do, or what social conventions require.
+Morality concerns what people ought to do rather than what they actually do, what they want to do, or what social conventions require.
 As a rational and systematic field of inquiry, ethics studies practical reasons why people should act one way rather than another.
 Most ethical theories seek universal principles that express a general standpoint of what is objectively right and wrong.
 In a slightly different sense, the term ethics can also refer to individual ethical theories in the form of a rational system of moral principles, such as Aristotelian ethics, and to a moral code that certain societies, social groups, or professions follow, as in Protestant work ethic and medical ethics.